 The Articles of Association of the Company provides that a resolution put to the vote of a meeting may be decided on a show of hands or poll.
-In previous general meetings held, the Chairman had informed the shareholders of their right to demand a poll vote at the commencement of the meeting.

-In line with recent amendments to the Main Market Listing Requirements of Bursa Securities, the Company will implement poll voting for all the resolutions put to vote at general meetings.
+In accordance with the Listing Requirements, the Company will conduct poll voting for all the resolutions put to vote at general meetings.
 In addition, the Company will appoint at least one scrutineer to validate the votes cast at the general meeting.